 This study does support previous research on the body’s response to stress in that it shows that previous tattoo experience affects later tattoo experiences.
 However, the study was not conclusive on how long after a tattoo session, the protective effects lasted, nor did it include data on how the immune system may be boosted by IgA spikes.

-So tattoos won’t make you impervious to illness, but they may cause a slight boost in your immune system, though it’s still unknown to what degree.
+Therefore, tattoos won’t make you impervious to illness, but they might cause a slight boost in your immune system, though it’s still unknown to what degree.

 The Ongoing Research